-Remember eight years ago, when whatever you posted on Facebook went up on the newsfeed?
+Remember years ago, when whatever you posted on Facebook went up on the newsfeed?

 Ah, the good old days.
 Facebook's social media dominance forced it do something.

-After all, if Facebook put all the posts your friends and interests made up on your news feed you would have to sift through thousands of posts per day.
-Now with Facebook's new algorithms, your newsfeed is more personally relevant.
-The bad news it, it's very much a case of pay to play.
+After all, if Facebook put all the posts your friends and interests created in your news feed you would have to sift through thousands of posts per day.
+With Facebook's ever changing algorithms, your newsfeed is more personally relevant.
+The bad news it, it's very much a case of pay to play for businesses using Facebook to reach their customers..

-That's why Facebook advertising has become crucial in the past four years.
+That's why Facebook advertising has become a crucial part of any digital marketing strategy.
 Businesses still want to reach their audiences on Facebook, but the algorithms prevent that.
-Facebook had to do something.

 Boosting posts seems like the simplest way to get things out there on Facebook.